NodeDC/CodeOfConduct/README.md

 Community participants violating these rules may be sanctioned or expelled from events and the online meetup community without a refund (if applicable) at the discretion of the community organizers.

-- To report any form of harassment or to seek immediate help, contact any of the Node.dc organizers present:
+- To report any form of harassment or to seek immediate help, contact any of the Node.DC organizers present:

   - [Andrew Dunkman](http://www.meetup.com/node-dc/members/17692571/) at adunkman@gmail.com, (630) 310-0720.
   - [Dan MacTough](http://www.meetup.com/node-dc/members/55166232/) at danmactough@gmail.com, (202) 415-2258.